3snowp7im/SotN-Randomizer/README.md

 ### Process

-It it is important to note that the file names and capitalization in this section must be matched.
+It is important to note that the file names and capitalization in this section must be matched.
 POPStarter is very strict and this will not work if your files are named differently.